petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 Configuration client extensions are currently a **beta feature** in Liferay 7.4.
 The available features are temporarily limited.
 ```

 In Liferay 7.4, configurations can also be used as a type of client extension.
-Configurations (as well as custom objects and data models) can be easily exported and imported into other environments as client extensions.
-This allows you to simplify the process of configuring multiple environments at once, implementing them as a client extension and deploying them to any applicable environments in a simplified workflow, without needing a script or custom code to push the changes.
+Configurations (as well as custom objects and data models) can be exported and imported easily into other environments as client extensions.
+This simplifies the process of configuring multiple environments at once, implementing them as a client extension and deploying them to any applicable environments in a simplified workflow, without needing a script or custom code to push the changes.

 ### Scheduler Client Extensions